New Ho, County Durham Planning Applications

 Planning Activity in New Ho

-In the last 24 months, 5 planning applications were submitted near New Ho.
+In the last 24 months, 14 planning applications were submitted near New Ho.
+Of these, 83% were approved, with an average decision time of 66 days.

-The most common application types near New Ho were full planning applications (2), outline applications (1), tree works (1).
-Full planning applications account for 40% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near New Ho were full planning applications (5), tree works (3), discharge of conditions (3).
+Full planning applications account for 36% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns